Certification Exam

 Exam Fees

-A fee of $1,600 is required for the Initial Written and the Oral Components of the examination.
+A total fee of $1,600 is required for the initial Written and the Oral components of the examination.

 Exam Dates and Deadlines

-The Public Health/Community Medicine Written and Oral Examinations will be offered in the Spring of 2026.
-Applications will open 6-month prior to the exam administration.
+The Public Health/Community Medicine Written and Oral Examinations will be offered in the fall of 2026.
+Applications will open 6-months prior to the exam administration.

 Exam Content Outline